mrbinky3000/riWinDims/README.md

 - 32kb : jQuery

 ##Directions
-1 Include the plugin in your JavaScript.
+1 Copy the riWinDims.js file to your project and Include the plugin in your JavaScript.
-2 Include the CSS.
+2 Copy the ri-windims-menu.css file to your project and include it in your HTML.
 3 Copy the ri-windims-menu.html file to your project.
 4 Attach the plugin to the $(body) inside a script tag at the bottom of your page or inside a jQuery dom-ready block.
 5 Configure the jQuery plugin.